SWGEmu-Community-Contributions/DevEnv/README.md

 	- Tre files
 	- Asks if you want to build and run the server.

-5. build - simple build script
+4. build - simple build script

 	- 3 options- build, build config, build clean

-6. run_dev - Builds and run the development server and launch it under gdb on a 'screen'.
+5. run_dev - Builds and run the development server and launch it under gdb on a 'screen'.
 Using this command to start the server will also output a screenlog to ~/run/ and use the config.lua in ~/run/conf/ to relace the config.lusa in the core.
 Also, run_dev uses gdb in batch mode and starts with the commands  in ~/run/run_gdb which you can change to your pleasing;
 	(breakpoints, dumps, settings etc.)

 **************************************************************************************
 # The following scripts are also useful...

+extras - Installs EXTRA packages.

 ack - Nice source grep tool (try: cd ~/workspace/MMOCoreORB/src; ack PlanetManager).